OSSystems/meta-browser/meta-firefox/README.md

 install it, in case it is missing  (e.g. on Debian based systems install `libstdc++-dev` or on Fedora install `libstdc++-devel`)

 By default `disable-sandboxed-libraries` PACKAGECONFIG is *disabled*.
-This makes the build somewhat more secure, but it also brings in the wasi-sdk as a build-time dependency, which does increase the build time.
-Testing is performed using this dependency, but if you enable this knob, it can cut off the build time of dependencies quite a bit (for the price of some security, which you need to decide if it's acceptable for you).
+Which means that wasi-sdk is a build dependency.
+Starting Firefox 145, wasi-sdk requires at least Clang 18 to be built: make sure to use kirkstone-clang18 branch of meta-clang.
+Without wasi-sdk (when `disable-sanboxed-libraries` PACKAGECONFIG is enabled), Firefox should still build with Clang 14.
+With ther branches this restriction is meaningless, since they all use at least Clang 18.

-Note: Firefox at least Rust 1.82 from version 137.
+Firefox requires at least Rust 1.82 from version 137.

 When using meta-rust, make sure to add the following to a bbappend or local.conf: